Naval Medical Center Camp Lejeune

 Naval Medical Center Camp Lejeune is a Defense Health Agency facility that is located on Marine Corps Base Camp Lejeune in North Carolina, USA.

 Residing on one of the largest military installations on the East Coast, the hospital serves more than 150,000 active-duty military personnel, retirees, and family members alike.

+In 2024, Anja Dabelić became the first female commander of Naval Medical Center Camp Lejeune.